-Within the sector culture that has evolved, project performance, influenced by the need for control and competition, is generally poor with a high incidence of schedule and cost over-runs and resultant poor outcome predictability for investors.
-There are many examples of collaborative approaches to project delivery providing better performance and project outcomes, but such case studies and evidence have been unable to drive a change in approach and the sector seems to inevitably recycle back to non-collaborative delivery models.
-When the sector is under economic pressure the reaction seems to be to revert to squeezing the project supply chain.
+There are many examples of collaborative approaches to project delivery, from projects over many years, that have been instrumental in better performance and project outcomes.
+However, such case studies and evidence have been unable to drive a permanent change in approach and UK engineering construction projects seem to inevitably revert back to non-collaborative delivery models.
+When UK industry is under economic pressure, the reaction is to revert to adversarial behaviours such as squeezing the project supply chain.

-With the above factors in mind, adopting a collaborative approach to project delivery will never be an easy option.
-It will require a change in sector culture and a move away from the delivery and contracting models that have predominated.
-Collaboration is not promoted as a complete replacement for business and project competition.
-It is not something that will bring the entire sector together for all of the time and where it is applied, will require a clear vision.
-Project Collaboration is rather about bringing specific organisations and people together for a specific task, to achieve specific objectives and for a specific duration to achieve a desired set of results.
+In consideration of the foregoing, adopting a collaborative approach to project delivery will not be an easy option.
+It will require a change in culture across the industry and a move away from the delivery and contracting models that have predominated.
+Collaboration is not being promoted as a complete replacement for business and project competition - not something that will bring the entire sector together for all of the time and without a clear vision and end game in sight.
+Project Collaboration is rather about bringing specific organisations and people together for specific tasks, to achieve specific objectives and for a specific duration to achieve the desired result.

-Within the present Oil & Gas sector context, the ECITB Project Collaboration Toolkit is aimed at project managers and project management personnel within organisations that:-
+The ECITB Project Collaboration Toolkit - Edition 2 is aimed at project managers and project management personnel within organisations that:-